 Reflectix RV vent insulator

-In our first rig, we had a vent in our kids’ bunkhouse.
-We found the insulator was helpful for blocking morning light or late afternoon sunsets in northern Canada, but when we were trying to cool our RV, we would pull it out and vent out the ceiling.
+In our first rig, we had a window vent in our kids’ bunk room.
+We found the insulator pillow helped block morning light or late afternoon sunsets in northern Canada, but when we were trying to cool our RV down, we would pull out the insulator pillow to vent the hot air out the ceiling.

 Use LED Light Bulbs To Keep Your RV Cool

-Incandescent light bulbs generate heat – enough that while we were renovating our first RV late into the evenings, we actually had the light covers bubbling from melting under the extended heat of the incandescent light bulbs – that being said, we had them on for 5-6 hours at a time from dusk until whenever that last coat of paint went on.
+Incandescent light bulbs generate heat – enough that while we were renovating our first RV late into the evenings, we saw the light covers bubbling as they melted under the extended heat of the incandescent light bulbs – that being said, we had them on for 5-6 hours at a time from dusk until whenever that last coat of paint went on.

 The benefit of using RV LED lights is a matter of scale.
-If you’re weekending in your RV and want to keep it cool then maybe you can get by with flashlights or by only turning on one to two lights after dark for a couple hours.
+If you’re weekending in your RV and want to keep it cool, then maybe you can get by with flashlights or by only turning on one to two lights after dark for a couple of hours.

-If you’re full-time like we are and want to be as efficient as possible with battery power usage to spend as much time off-grid as possible, or if you have kids who won’t remember to turn their lights off no matter how many times you lovingly remind them, then LED lights drastically reduce your power usage and the heat output.
+If you live fulltime in your RV like we do and want to be as efficient as possible with battery power usage to spend as much time off-grid as possible, or if you have kids who don’t remember to turn their lights off no matter how many times you lovingly remind them, then LED lights drastically reduce your power usage and the heat output.

-There are a few different bulb styles, so check your RV bulbs before ordering replacement LED lights for your RV.
+There are a few different bulb styles available, so check what kind of bulbs your RV requires before ordering replacement LED lights for your RV.

 RV LED lights to keep your RV cool